Festa Del Bòcolo In Venice: Legend and Tradition

 by Andira Vitale

-The red rose bud that is used to give to women on April 25, St. Mark’s Day.
+The red rose bud is traditionally given to women on April 25, St. Mark’s Day.
 But why?

-Vita gazette – April 25, Independence Day celebra with enthusiasm in all Italian cities, even in the towns.
+April 25, Independence Day, is celebrated enthusiastically in all Italian cities, even in the towns.
 One of them is different.
-Because the celebrations of the Liberation mixed with the Feast of San Marco on April 25, dedicated to the protector of the city.
-Bòcolo, that is the tradition of men who give red roses to women every 25 April, and celebrated with double parties, the celebrations are filled with love and hope like life…
+The celebrations of the Liberation are mixed with the Feast of San Marco on April 25, which is dedicated to the city’s protector.
+The Feast of San Marco, a significant religious event, is also the day the Bòcolo tradition is observed.
+This tradition, that of men who give red roses to women every 25 April, is celebrated with double parties, and the celebrations are filled with love and hope, like life.

-Bòcolo is a tradition full of love and hope.
-It is that of the Bòcolo di San Marco, which features Venetian husbands and boyfriends who, on the day of the patron saint of Venice, offer a red rose bud to their loved ones as a sign of love.
-This woman can be a mother, spouse, brother, neighbor, or colleague.
-In fact, at the root of this tradition there is a tragic love story.
+The Bòcolo tradition, known as the Bòcolo di San Marco, is a universal symbol of love and hope.
+On the day of the patron saint of Venice, Venetian husbands and boyfriends offer a red rosebud to their loved ones as a sign of love.
+This loved one can be a mother, spouse, brother, neighbour, or colleague.
+The tradition is not limited by relationships or boundaries, making it a celebration of love for all.

-One day Orlando arrived in Venice and announced to Maria the death of Tancredi on the battlefield.
-However, having fallen dying on a rose bush, he had the strength to collect a rose soaked in his blood and asked to have it delivered to the woman he loved.
+One day, Orlando, a close friend of Tancredi, arrives in Venice and announces to Maria the death of Tancredi on the battlefield.
+However, having fallen dying on a rose bush, Tancredi had the strength to collect a rose soaked in his blood and asked Orlando to have it delivered to the woman he loved.
+Orlando, a loyal friend to the end, fulfilled Tancredi’s last wish.
 The young woman, having received the flower, clung to silence for the death of Tancredi and the end of his love.
-The following day she was found dead with the rose in her hands; it was St. Mark’s day.
+The following day, she was found dead with the rose in her hands; it was St. Mark’s Day, a day that marked not only the end of a promising love story but also a profound tragedy and loss.

 Share: